kubevela/velad/README.md

 ### Setup with high availability

 If you run `velad install`, all metadata will be lost when `velad uninstall`.
 This section describes how to setup a high-availability KubeVela control plane with an external database.

 1. Prepare a database, MySQL/MariaDB, PostgreSQL, ETCD are both OK.
 Choose one as you like.
 2. Run velad with database connection string.

 > **Make sure you keep the token.
-It is required when restart the control plane**
+It is required when restart KubeVela using this database**
 ```shell
 velad install --database-endpoint="mysql://USER:PASSWORD@tcp(HOST:3306)/velad" --token="TOKEN"
 ```